wireshark/wireshark/plugins/epan/falco_bridge/README.md

 ## Quick Start

-1. Create a directory named "falco" at the same level as the "epan" plugin folder.
+1. Create a directory named "falco" one level above the "epan" plugin folder.
 You can find the global and per-user plugin folder locations on your system in About → Folders or in the [User's Guide](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).

 1. Build your desired [Falco plugin](https://github.com/falcosecurity/plugins/) and place it in the "falco" plugin directory.